Brevenn/test-your-coding-might/README.md

 **Technical Acceptance Criteria: 40%**

-- Satisfies all of the above acceptance criteria.
+- Satisfies all of the below acceptance criteria.

 **Deployment: 32%**